Zephalon/ImageDownsampler/README.md

 # Image Downsampler

 A lightweight Image Downsampler for browsers with canvas support.
-Works with source url (only async), images objects and raw canvas data.
+Works with image urls (only async), image objects and raw canvas data.
 This function returns a two-dimensional array (samples[x][y]).
 Consider reducing the sample size or the accuracy to improve the performance.

 ## Settings (defaults)